Keyboards

 Where Reviewers Disagree

-The hardware customization story is strong thanks to hot-swap switches and onboard macro programming, but the companion software underdelivers and drags the overall customization experience down.
+The hardware customization story is strong thanks to hot-swap and onboard Super Button programming, but the companion software undercuts it.
+Three independent sources reached the same conclusion.

 What Reviewers Say